 5. Word of Mouth.
 Not so much a tool as a strategy, word of mouth has long been my best way of getting new clients.
 Do good work, and your clients will tell others about you.

 6. Whitepapers and Ebooks.
 By creating useful content that your audience wants to read, you’re creating a sales funnel.
-For example, if we were to put out a guide on how to form an LLC (oh wait–we did; find our Limited Liability Company Guide here), it would provide you (should you be looking for info on this topic) with the resources you were looking for.
+For example, if we were to put out a guide on how to file an LLC (oh wait–we did; find our Limited Liability Company Guide here), it would provide you (should you be looking for info on this topic) with the resources you were looking for.
 You’d be interested in hearing about other services CorpNet offers.
 You see where I’m going with this?

 7. Press Releases.
 In my mind, the biggest benefit of press releases is their SEO factor.
 With each news blurb you distribute, you’ve got a link to your site.
 That release goes to dozens of news sites, and Google likes seeing your URL on so many sites, so you rise in search results.
 Distribution on sites like PRWeb does cost, but there are also free distribution sites.